Tgordon523/linkedin-learning/Week16/README.md

-# LinkedIn Learning Week 15
+# LinkedIn Learning Week 16

-## Extract Unstructured Text Part 2
+## Extract Unstructured Text Part 3

 Often, the data we want to use as a feature or analysis can be trapped in a text field.

-If the specific text blurb is consistent, one way to extract it is using  <code> extract </code> function for strings.
+There can be multiple groups of text that we want to capture.
+With a identifiable pattern, we can pass the regex to the <code>extract</code> command to group them accordingly.

-In this example, we are looking for a specific currency and amount associated with it.
-Both are distinct from the rest of the text.
+In this example, we are gathering emails within the text.
+Emails have a specific pattern which can be separated into the username, website, and domain.
 Regex allows us to extract the defined pattern from the text document.